sherif1313/3arabLM/README.md

 Stable Rank	4.2/2560	Highly structured, low-dimensional representations	Efficient information compression; not a capacity issue
 Activation Coverage	94.21%	Nearly all neurons active	Model fully utilizes its representational capacity Condition Number	218.0	Stable weight matrices	Training is healthy; no signs of instability
 6. Conclusion

 We have presented a comprehensive mechanistic interpretability framework for diagnosing the representational health of Arabic heritage language models.
 Our multi-metric approach—combining CKA, SVCCA, intrinsic dimension analysis, weight spectrum analysis, and cross-domain forgetting matrices—provides a holistic view of model capacity, layer utilization, and training dynamics.

 Our empirical analysis on a Qwen3.5-4B model continued-pretrained on the Shamela corpus for 30,000 steps reveals that the model maintains healthy representational diversity across layers and exhibits strong cognitive specialization across Islamic disciplines.
 The extremely low Far-Layer CKA (0.0215) indicates strong hierarchical feature learning, while the near-zero cross-domain CKA values and 93.1% linear probe accuracy demonstrate effective knowledge compartmentalization across Fiqh, Tafsir, Hadith, and Nahw.

 The low Stable Rank (4.2/2560) with high Activation Coverage (94.21%) suggests a highly structured yet efficiently utilized representational space.
 These findings indicate that the model retains substantial representational capacity and does not currently require architectural expansion.
 The proposed diagnostic framework successfully distinguishes between saturated and non-saturated training regimes, providing actionable guidance for future continued pretraining.

 Moreover, the strong domain separation observed in the cross-domain CKA and linear probe analyses suggests that the model is an excellent candidate for Supervised Fine-Tuning (SFT).
 Practitioners can safely inject domain-specific QA pairs—whether from Fiqh, Tafsir, Hadith, or Nahw—without fear of catastrophic forgetting.
 This positions the Shamela-pretrained model as a robust foundation for building specialized Islamic knowledge assistants.

-Future Work: We plan to extend the framework with: (1) SVCCA and PWCCA for more robust similarity analysis; (2) Jacobian Spectrum analysis for sensitivity measurement; (3) Cross-checkpoint drift analysis to track representational evolution during training; and (4) Integration with the Hugging Face ecosystem for community adoption.
+Future Work

+We plan to extend the framework with:

+    SVCCA and PWCCA for more robust similarity analysis

+    Jacobian Spectrum analysis for sensitivity measurement

+    Cross-checkpoint drift analysis to track representational evolution during training

+    Integration with the Hugging Face ecosystem for community adoption

 Open-Source Release: The complete diagnostic toolkit is available at: https://huggingface.co/sherif1313/3arabLM-4B-Fiqh-v1 References